Kidney Cancer Awareness Month: Let’s Talk Risk Factors, Testing, and Support

 If you are living with kidney cancer or are a caregiver to someone with kidney cancer, the Cancer Support Community offers a variety of resources to help ease the burden of your journey.

-- Visit our kidney cancer page for information about the disease, including risk factors, testing, different treatment options to help you make informed decisions, and how to cope.
-On this page you can also find our Frankly Speaking About Cancer library, which includes publications and videos.
+- Learn more about kidney cancer, including risk factors, testing, different treatment options to help you make informed decisions, and how to cope.

 - Connect with our Cancer Support Helpline by phone or online.
-Our experienced Helpline staff are here to offer free support and coaching for cancer patients or their loved ones.
+Our experienced Helpline staff are here to offer free navigation for cancer patients or their loved ones.

-- Create a private support website where you can document your journey and receive support from friends and family along the way.
+- Create a personal support network where you can document your journey and receive support from friends and family along the way.